-When you contact us for a booking, we will ask some simple screening questions to make sure we are giving you the most up-to-date information and connecting you to the right service.
-When you arrive at our clinics, our team will also ask you a series of screening questions and take your temperature.
+When you contact us for a booking, we will ask some simple screening questions and take your temperature to make sure we are giving you the most up-to-date information and connecting you to the right service.

 This is a temporary but very important arrangement to keep our staff and clients safe.

 Support people may only enter the clinic if: